Stretching Your IRA & Designating Beneficiariers

 Here are some things to consider:

-1. Consider ROTH Conversion Options.
-But converting IRA money to Roth IRA, you pay taxes on money converted at today’s tax rate.
+- Consider ROTH Conversion Options.
+Converting IRA money to Roth IRA, means you pay taxes on money converted at today’s tax rate.
 So, you are converting and paying the taxes with a plan in place.
 There are pros and cons to doing this.
-To do this contact your Amerity Financial professional to help determine what the pros and cons would be of this option.
+Contact your Amerity Financial professional to help determine what the pros and cons of this option would be in combination with advice from your tax professional.